matt77hias/Blog/_posts/2018-02-04-candidate-partitions-of-hierarchical-acceleration-data-structures-for-ray-tracing.md

 <p align="center"><img src="http://i.stack.imgur.com/Q40LG.jpg"></p>

+##### Geometric primitives of the child voxels
 * Geometric primitives whose AABB is to the left of the splitting plane belong to the left child voxel.
 * Geometric primitives whose AABB is to the right of the splitting plane belong to the right child voxel.
 * Geometric primitives whose AABB is straddling the splitting plane belong to both child voxels.

+##### AABBs of the child voxels
 The AABB of both child voxels can be trivially calculated given the parent voxel.
 The spatial union of the AABB of both child voxels is equal to the parent voxel (none of the six surrounding planes is tight).

-**Note** *split clipping* is a possible optimization (i.e. clipping the geometric primitives against the splitting plane and/or the AABB of the parent voxel).
+*split clipping* is a possible optimization (i.e. clipping the geometric primitives against the splitting plane and/or the AABB of the parent voxel).
 It is possible that the AABB of a geometric primitive straddles the splitting plane, but the actual geometric primitive only lies on one side of the splitting plane.
 It is even possible that the AABB of a geometric primitive overlaps with a parent voxel, but not the geometric primitive associated with this AABB.

+##### Geometric primitives of the child voxels
 * Geometric primitives to the left of the splitting plane belong to the left child voxel.
 * Geometric primitives to the right of the splitting plane belong to the right child voxel.
 * Geometric primitives straddling the splitting plane belong to both child voxels.
 * Geometric primitives lying outside the parent voxel belong to none of the child voxels.

+##### AABBs of the child voxels
 The AABB of both child voxels can be trivially calculated given the parent voxel.
 The spatial union of the AABB of both child voxels is equal to the parent voxel (none of the six surrounding planes is tight).

 While observing the image of the BSP candidate partition, we clearly see the AABBs associated with the parent (blue), left (green) and right (red) child voxel.
 A candidate partition is, however, only a conceptual thing to compare different acceleration data structures against each other.
 The obtained BSPs and kd-trees after construction do not store the AABBs associated with each node.
 First of all, this would increase the memory footprint.
 Assume that an AABB consists of 6x 32-bit floating point values (24 bytes) and we have $2^{30}$ nodes.
 This results in 24 Gbytes for the AABBs alone.
 This is clearly something we want to avoid given that BSPs already suffer from high memory usage due to reference duplication for geometric primitives straddling a splitting plane.
 Furthermore, if we really wanted the AABB of a particular node, we can construct it starting from the AABB of the acceleration data structure (this is the only AABB we explicitly store) and the splitting planes (i.e. split position and split axis) found along the way while traversing the tree from the root node to our target node.
 So how do we traverse such a tree without AABBs?
 We just start at the root node and test the ray for intersection with the splitting plane.
 Depending on the result, we only need to traverse the left, right or both child voxels in front-to-back order along the ray.
 This ray-plane intersection test is also much cheaper than a ray-AABB intersection test.